- How do parents prepare their child for the future when every tomorrow is different?

 My family and I came to Huntsville for my father to work with Dr. Wernher von Braun.
 He was the Blue Origin of the 60’s and early 70’s that would change not just North Alabama but the entire world.
 Think about all the innovations that the space industry ushered in through the 1960’s up through today!
 With current technology not just in the space industry but in many facets and sectors of our society, innovation and change has become the norm and not the exception.
 In fact, now every day has the capacity to be different than the day before.
 Every tomorrow has the probability of being different.

-How does a parent prepare their child for the future when every tomorrow is different?
+How do parents prepare their child for the future when every tomorrow is different?
 All parents hope to prepare their boy or girl through education and training to be ready to enter the world after high school or college.
 But is that really still possible?
 My question to parents is what does it actually MEAN to prepare your child for tomorrow?
 What specific things can you do right now that will make a big difference?

 5 “Be’s” to Prepare Your Child for Greatness